adamtow/geocuts/docs/English.md

 		- **Days**: The number of calendar days you must wait before the location trigger becomes active again.
 		- **No Delay**: Repeat the command as often as GeoCuts is called by Cronios.
 - **Display Notification When Run**: Displays a banner notification when the location trigger’s command is run.
 Specify false to suppress the notification.
-- **Add to Reminders**: Adds a location-reminder to run GeoCuts in your Reminders app.
+- **Add to Reminders**: Adds a location-based reminder to run GeoCuts in your Reminders app.
 This is useful if you don't plan to run Cronios all the time or if you want an extra reminder that you have a location trigger ready to run when you enter a location.

 ![Location Reminder](https://adamtow.github.io/geocuts/images/location-reminder.png)

 - **Export**: Exports the current location trigger.
-You can copy and paste the text displayed in the Quick Look window and import it on another iOS device running GeoCuts.
+You can copy and paste the text displayed in the Quick Look window and import it onto another iOS device running GeoCuts.
 - **Delete**: Deletes the current location trigger.
-You will be prompted to delete any location-reminders in the Reminders app as well.
+You will be prompted to delete any location-based reminders in the Reminders app as well.
 - **Home**: Returns to the GeoCuts Home screen.

 ***